Endogen/Telegram-Kraken-Bot/README.md

     - Show real-time charts
     - List history of closed orders

+## Files
+In the following list you will find details about all the files that the project consists of - and if they are necessary to deploy or not.

+- __.gitignore__: Only relevant if you use [git](https://git-scm.com) as your Source Code Management.
+If you put a filename in that file, then that file will not be commited to the repository.
+If you don't intend to code yourself, the file is _not needed_.
+- __\_config.yml__: Automatically genereated file from GitHub that holds the theme-name for the [project page](https://endogen.github.io/Telegram-Kraken-Bot).
+This file is _not needed_.
+- __config.json__: The configuration file for this bot.
+This file is _needed_.
+- __demo.gif__: Animated image for GitHub `README.md` to demonstrate how the bot looks and behaves.
+This file is _not needed_.
+- __kraken.key__: The content of this file has to remain secret! _Do not tell anybody anything about the content_.
+The file consists of two lines.
+First line: API key.
+Second line: API secret (you get both from Kraken).
+This file is _needed_.
+- __Procfile__: This file is only necessary if you want to host the bot on [Heroku](https://www.heroku.com).
+Otherwise, this file is _not needed_.
+- __README.md__: The readme file you are reading right now.
+Includes instructions on how to run and use the bot.
+The file is _not needed_.
+- __requirements.txt__: This file holds all dependencies (Python modules) that are required to run the bot.
+Once all dependencies are installed, the file is _not needed_ anymore.
+If you need to know how to install the dependencies from this file, take a look at [the details](#dependencies).
+- __telegram\_python\_bot.py__: The bot itself.
+This file has to be executed with Python to run.
+For more details, see [the installation](#installation).
+This file is _needed_.

+So as one can see, these are the files that are important to run the bot:

+- `kraken.key` (API Secret)
+- `config.json` (Configuration)
+- `telegram_kraken_bot.py` (Bot itself)

 ## Configuration
 Before starting up the bot you have to take care of some settings.
 You need to edit two files:

 ### config.json
 This file holds the configuration for your bot.
 You have to at least edit the values for __user_id__ and __bot_token__.
-After a value has been changed you have to restart the bot.
+After a value has been changed you have to restart the bot for the applied changes to take effect.

 - __user_id__: Your Telegram user ID.
 The bot will only reply to messages from this user.
 If you don't know your user ID, send a message to Telegram bot `userinfobot` and he will reply your ID (use the ID, not the username)
 - __bot_token__: The token that identifies your bot.
 You will get this from Telegram bot `BotFather` when you create your bot.
 If you don't know how to register your bot, follow [these instructions](https://core.telegram.org/bots#3-how-do-i-create-a-bot)